Sports ground for level playing field in cricket mad Pakistan - ExBulletin

 Sports ground for level playing field in cricket mad Pakistan

-ISLAMABAD (AP) In the suburbs of Islamabad, burly men bond together in a scrum on a rugby pitch that has seen better days.
-The sign with the name of the club is carried.
-The floodlights are too expensive to run, given the high electricity prices and the meager $135 the club earns each month in membership fees.

-While watching the players, coach Mohammed Zahir Uddin said sadly: There is only one match in Pakistan.
+Watching the players, coach Mohammed Zahir Uddin sadly said: There is only one game in Pakistan.

 That would be cricket, the country’s most popular sport, a juggernaut when it comes to sponsorship, broadcasting rights and capturing the public’s imagination.